Prodigy Finance - October 30, 2019

 This form of collateral is why it’s easier to get one of these credit cards – and your first stop when considering your options is the bank you opened your initial account with.

-While you won’t actually be given any credit, getting one of these cards can really help build your credit up from nothing – as quickly as possible.
+How will a credit card build credit?
+While you won’t actually be given any credit, your purchasing activity will be reported to the credit bureaus, which can help build your credit history up from nothing – as quickly as possible.

-Similar to a secured credit card, credit-builder loans aren’t exactly a form of credit, but they’re great for credit reporting and, therefore, credit building.
+Similar to a secured credit card, credit-builder loans aren’t exactly a form of credit, but they’re great for credit reporting and, therefore, building credit.
+If you’re thinking about how to build credit without a credit card, you’ll want to seriously consider taking a credit-builder loan.

-Even though you’ll start receiving advertisements for unsecured credit cards almost as soon as you move to the United States, you’re unlikely to qualify from the start; you just don’t have a credit history.
-In fact, without a credit record in the US, you should be wary of credit cards that you do qualify for as they may not be honest credit providers.
+Even though you’ll start receiving advertisements for unsecured credit cards almost as soon as you move to the United States, it’s unlikely that you will qualify without existing credit history.
+In fact, without a credit record in the US, you should be cautious about any credit offers from companies other than well-known sources such as banks or retail stores, as they may prove to be very expensive, dishonest, or entirely fraudulent.

 You can sometimes get an unsecured credit card with a co-signer or by becoming an authorised user on someone else’s credit card, but you may not know anyone willing to take this leap for you.